Rosalynn Carter Leadership in Caregiving Award

 In October of 2010, RCI released "Averting the Caregiving Crisis: Why We Must Act Now", a position paper outlining 12 recommendations for addressing our nation’s caregiving crisis.
 To sharpen our focus and advance this agenda, in 2013 we restated the twelve original recommendations as six strategic initiatives in "Averting the Caregiving Crisis: An Update

 ".
-This year, the Rosalynn Carter Caregiving Award will go to the individual or organization that has taken concrete action in making these initiatives a reality.
+This year, the Rosalynn Carter Leadership in Caregiving Award will go to the individual or organization that has taken concrete action in making these initiatives a reality.

 Award nominees shall have clearly demonstrated progress in one or more of the following areas: